You are currently viewing Facilitation Case: How a Team-building workshop improved my Work at dSPACE

 Karsten: Hello Stefan, happy to see you again – at least online, due to the current situation – and thank you very much for having me to this interview.

-As a company and a close partner for our customers, dSPACE provides solutions and know-how for development and testing of so-called Electronic Control Units (ECU) by using model-based and automatic code generation approaches, deeply combined with simulation technology.
+As a company and a close partner for our customers, dSPACE provides solutions and know-how for the development and testing of so-called Electronic Control Units (ECU) by using model-based and automatic code generation approaches, deeply combined with simulation technology.
 This allows our users to develop and validate their own software and hardware innovations faster and safer – by running these in virtual environments.
-That also means high levels of quality can be reached earlier on, already before deploying and testing new functionalities in the real car, a plane or a medical device, to name some application examples.
-And as a global player, dSPACE has offices world-wide.
-Here in Japan we are present at 4 different locations, the main office located in Tokyo and with branches in Nagoya, Utsunomiya and Osaka.
+That also means high levels of quality can be reached earlier on, already before deploying and testing new functionalities in a real car, a plane or a medical device, to name some application examples.
+As a global player, dSPACE has offices worldwide.
+Here in Japan, we are present at 4 different locations, the main office located in Tokyo and with branches in Nagoya, Utsunomiya and Osaka.

 Stefan: You joined the Management 3.0 and Lean Change Management 3-Day Workshop last year in November.
 Why did you join this particular workshop?